What is Website Heatmap?

 When done correctly, keeping in mind all the small mistakes that you can make, the kinds of insight you can use, and by using the correct type of website heatmap, you can tweak your website design and content based on real time visitor interactions on your website.

-If you found this guide informative and useful and you think that it helped answer some of your questions as a marketer, then spread the work and stop fellow marketers from facing the same roadblocks.
+If you found this guide informative and useful and you think that it helped answer some of your questions as a marketer, then spread the word and stop fellow marketers from facing the same roadblocks.

 Download this Guide